Why Is Integration the Hidden Deployment Requirement in Physical AI?

 This is the integration problem in Physical AI: systems built to perform tasks in isolation must operate within complex enterprise environments where everything connects to everything else.
 A robot that picks perfectly but can't receive instructions is functionally useless.
 Integration isn't a nice-to-have — it's a deployment requirement.

-Why Integration Is the Hidden Challenge
+Why Is Integration the Hidden Challenge in Physical AI Deployments?

 Research systems exist in isolation by design.
 The goal is to evaluate capabilities, not operational integration.
 This creates blind spots: